-In one sense this is a good thing.
-As cyberattacks evolve and attackers find new ways to circumvent defenses, realtime monitoring of all platforms, networks, workstations, servers and other assets is becoming an increasingly vital component of any corporate security strategy.
+In one sense, this is a good thing.
+As cyberattacks evolve and attackers find new ways to circumvent defenses, real-time monitoring of all platforms, networks, workstations, servers, and other assets are becoming an increasingly vital component of any corporate strategy.

-However, event logs from all these platforms must be correlated and analyzed, while SIEM management and other admin tasks must be handled as well.
-Removing noise to focus on the right signals is a profound challenge for internal IT and cybersecurity teams.
-Trying to find the real threats within the general flood of noise emanating from so many sources is the proverbial needle in the haystack search, for the digital age.
+IT and cybersecurity teams.
+Trying to find the real threats within the general flood of noise emanating from so many sources is the proverbial needle in the haystack for the digital age.

 A resulting concern is that with cybercriminals deploying layered attacks designed to trigger only the subtlest of alerts, it's very common for overstretched security teams to miss bad actors' presence in their systems for weeks or even months.
-Every day attackers navigate quietly in systems increases the amount of damage they can do, and raises the cost to your organization.
+Attackers frequently move through systems, which increases the amount of damage that they can do and raises the costs to your organization.